-This model is a lower cost alternative to the ITL M 18205.
-This model is a simple apparatus open to the atmosphere comprising a stainless steel dewar flask filled with liquid Nitrogen, a layer which houses a metallic equalising block, and thermometer holder.
-Lastly, a split insulated lid reduces evaporation and permits easy addition of liquid Nitrogen.
+This model is a lower cost alternative to the ITL-M-18205.
+It is a simple apparatus, open to the atmosphere, comprising a stainless steel dewar flask filled with liquid nitrogen, a layer which houses a metallic equalizing block, and a thermometer holder.
+Lastly, a split, insulated lid reduces evaporation and permits easy addition of liquid nitrogen.

-The dewar flask is 100mm inside diameter and 280mm deep.
+The dewar flask has a 100mm inside diameter, and is 280mm deep.
 The standard equalizing block houses four SPRTs or industrial thermometers up to 8mm in diameter, giving ±0.002°C temperature uniformity.

 Method of Operation

-The Isotech Simple Liquid Nitrogen Apparatus is safe to use, having no glass dewar flask internally to explode.
+The Isotech Simple Liquid Nitrogen Apparatus is safe to use, having no internal glass dewar flask to explode.

 A comprehensive handbook accompanies the apparatus, which includes an article by Henry E. Sostmann on the corrections required to convert the calibration to the ITS-90 value of the Argon Triple Point.